ayush51/tutorial/tutorial.md

 ![request control](https://raw.github.com/surfly/tutorial/master/screens/agent_request.png)

 As can be seen in the above image, the hand button is now bold, which means the agent can now use it to take, or request, control.

-<a name="rest_api"></a>
-#### The REST API

-The REST API allows you to tightly integrate Surfly into your website.
-You can delete, create, update and retrieve information on your agents, sessions and the incoming queue.
-Using the REST API allows for a more programmatical approach towards integration, and can be used to add the co-browsing technology into your own product.

-<a name="reseller information"></a>
-#### Resellers

-Resellers can create new Surfly clients, through the use of the REST API.
-This allows you to manage your clients by letting you create, delete, and get information about the client.

 <a name="examples"></a>
 ### Examples use cases